 - helping to build all children and young people’s resilience and/or prevent further escalation of poor mental health

 - helping students and families get the support they need

 - supporting children and young people so that they can continue to achieve and learn even when they are struggling or unwell.

 Any child can experience challenges to their mental health, but some children and young people are at greater risk of developing mental health difficulties than others.
 This will depend on a range of factors including a child’s temperament, the range and severity of challenging life events that they face, and the extent to which they learn coping skills and get support to build their resilience.

 Mental health risks and needs can also escalate.
 Sometimes this happens gradually – sometimes more quickly.

-Spotting the signs: Identifying when a child is struggling or unwell
+Identifying when a child or young person is struggling or unwell

-It is not up to school staff to take on the role of a mental health professional and make decisions about whether a child might have a diagnosable mental illness.
+It is not up to school staff to take on the role of a mental health professional and make decisions about whether a student might have a diagnosable mental illness.
 However, school staff are very well placed to be alert to any shifts or changes in mental health.
-Staff will also have access to a range of information on risks that may influence children’s mental health and on how a child is developing socially, emotionally and academically.
-All of this will help build a better picture of when a child might need additional support.
+Staff will also have access to a range of information on risks that may influence children and young people’s mental health and on how a student is developing socially, emotionally and academically.
+All of this will help build a better picture of when a student might need additional support.

-What schools can do about mental health needs
+What schools and further education settings can do about mental health needs

 This website is not about turning school staff into mental health experts.
 It aims to help you: